Chevrolet Corvette C8 ZR1

 Sources also told us to expect several “surprises” in this area, so expect we shall.

-Specific performance figures for the Corvette C8 ZR1 are not available, but we do expect it to best the performance of the C8 Corvette Stingray in every aspect.
+Specific performance figures for the Corvette C8 ZR1 are not available, but we do expect it to best the performance of the C8 Corvette Stingray and C8 Z06 in every aspect.

-We expect a 0-60 mph time of around 2.5 seconds, the ability to handle well over 1 lateral G on the skidpad, while delivering even better stopping performance than the C8 Stingray.
+We expect a 0-60 mph time close to the two seconds mark, the ability to handle well over 1 lateral G on the skidpad, while delivering even better stopping performance than the C8 Stingray.
 The superior balance of the mid-engine configuration will aid in achieving higher levels of performance, as the mid-engine layout maximizes traction and enables more power to be put to the pavement compared to a front-engine, rear-drive setup.